Leptobrachella sola

-Leptolalax solus is a frog species in the family Megophryidae.
-It is endemic to Thailand where it is only known from its type locality, Hala Bala Wildlife Sanctuary in Narathiwat Province near the Malaysian border; it is likely that its range extends to Malaysia.
+Leptobrachella sola, commonly called the Hala Bala litter toad, is a frog species in the family Megophryidae.
+It lives in Thailand, where it was originally known from its type locality, Hala Bala Wildlife Sanctuary in Narathiwat Province near the Malaysian border; its range is now confirmed to also extend across much of Malaysia.
 The type collection consists of a single adult frog (the holotype), which measured 28 mm in snout-vent length.